IGNF/gpf-creation-workflow-iti/README.md

 ## run_workflow.py

-Run a workflow automatically with the option --behavior delete (tke workflow need to not have commentary inside)
+Run a workflow automatically with the option --behavior DELETE (tke workflow need to not have commentary inside)

 ```
 options:
   -h, --help            show this help message and exit
   --path_file /path/to/file/to/create
-                        Path to save the workflow
+                        Path to where is the workflow
   --config config.ini   Path to the config file
 ```